-The “Silver Tsunami” is fast-approaching and it’s a term used to describe the rapidly-growing senior population.
-With this growth comes economic and health concerns.
+With age comes economic and health concerns.
 Many times, low-income older adults must often choose between paying for rent, medication, or food.
-Nearly 1 in 12 seniors in the United States receives food assistance from the Feeding America network.
-Right here in South Florida, approximately 110,000 older adults don’t know from where they will get their next meal.
+Nearly 1 in 12 seniors in the United States receives food assistance.
+Right here in South Florida, over 100,000 older adults don’t know from where they will get their next meal.

 Commodity Supplemental Food Program (CSFP)